mwongess/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This project covers basic esercises about shell permission commands
+This project covers basic exercises about shell permission command